As an Amazon Associate I earn from qualifying purchases.

 Now that we have the groundwork laid, let’s get to the real meat of the matter.
 After all, the more brands you know, the more money you can make.
 If you don’t know brands, it doesn’t necessarily mean you won’t find great things.
 However, if you don’t know what you’re looking for, you will have to handle and look up almost every pair of shoes you find…meaning you’ll be slow and get passed up by every other seller in the store.

-The 30 Best Thrift Store Shoe Brands To Resell
+The 30 Best Shoe Brands To Sell Online

 1. RED WING SHOES